tencent cloud

 pear install rdkafka-4.1.2.tgz

-# After successful installation, add “extension=rdkafka.so” to “php.ini”
+# After successful installation, add extension=rdkafka.so to php.ini.

 echo 'extension=rdkafka.so' >> /etc/php.ini

-Create a configuration file named CKafkaSetting.php.
+Create the configuration file CKafkaSetting.php.

 <?php